 And it's not simply hardware for creators, but rather a complete package with software that lets users see the footage as it's being filmed.
 Nokia says it'll plug into existing VR creation workflows, however, so the company isn't expecting everyone to drop their current methods - just to upgrade to this new camera.

-The OZO is built in Finland, and to drive home the point that it's really not for the average consumer, The Verge says it's expected to "sell in the mid-five figures" in U.S. dollars (if it were US$50,000, that would be about £32,000).
+The OZO is built in Finland, and to drive home the point that it's really not for the average consumer, The Verge says it's expected to "sell in the mid-five figures" in U.S. dollars.
 Actual pricing and tech specs will follow at some point before the OZO starts shipping in Q4.

 And Nokia says the OZO is "the first in a planned portfolio of digital media solutions from Nokia Technologies," which means the Nokia we thought we knew plans to stretch even further into unfamiliar terrain.
 Still, there are probably smartphones in its future.